Module socket

 • addr integer or string

-The local address to bind to.
-The interpretation depends on socket.sk.sk_family:
+local address to bind to.
+Interpretation depends on socket.sk.sk_family:

 • AF_INET (IPv4): An integer representing the IPv4 address (e.g., from net.aton()).
 Use 0 (or net.aton("0.0.0.0")) to bind to all available interfaces.
 The port argument is also required.

-• Other families: A packed string representing the family-specific address structure.
+• Other families: A packed string directly representing parts of the family-specific address structure.

 Returns: